vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

     - because this is only possible from user calls
     - in case of hardware interrupts like division by zero we do not have that power.

-- how do we stop user code from calling INT 14?
-    - using the DPL flag in the IDT entry.
 ---
 - what is proc->sz
     - it's the pointer to the inclusive end of user address space.